 All of her major novels were published for the first time between 1811 and 1818— Sense and Sensibility (1811), Pride and Prejudice (1813, Mansfield Park (1814), and Emma (1815) achieving success as a published writer.
 Austen wrote two additional novels, Northanger Abbey and Persuasion, both published in 1818, beginning another one titled Sanditon, but died before completing it.

 Jane Austen inspired many critical essays and literary anthologies during the twentieth and twenty-first centuries establishing her a place as a prominent British author of international fame.
 Her books often inspired other cultural arts as well with numerous film productions of her novel starting as early as 1940.
 I loved watching Darcy & Elizabeth's back and forth love affair, in Pride and Prejudice.
 I read the book in high school.

-Jane spent much of her early childhood helping run the family home; she learned to play the piano, attended church with her family, loved to socialized with the neighbors, and even became an accomplished dancer from attending many cotillions.
+Jane spent much of her early childhood helping run the family home, learned to play the piano, attended church with her family, socialized with the neighbors, and even became an accomplished dancer from attending many cotillions.
 Always fascinated by the stories people told, Jane began to write her own versions in bound notebooks.
-Then, in 1790, she began to craft her own novels such as Love and Friendship, The History of England, and even wrote her own short stories, poems, and plays— This collection was called Juvenilia.
+Then, in 1790, she began to craft her own novels such as Love and Friendship, The History of England, and even wrote her own short stories, poems, and plays.
+This collection was called Juvenilia.
 On evenings with the family, she would read her novels out loud to her family, because she wanted to see what they thought.
 She continued her love of writing, developed her own style, and one of her works consisted of a series of letters that was later named Sense and Sensibility, which were eventually published.

 931 word Count